kumarshantam99/Bumpshoppe/README.md

 # Bumpshoppe

 Website designing for Bumpshoppe using HTML,CSS, Vanilla JS, Tailwind CSS, Semantic UI and more.

+Google Fonts for selecting new fonts

+Uigradients.com for background gradient colors

+Swiper.js for implementing home page carousel